E3SM-Project/polaris/docs/developers_guide/ocean/framework.md

 #### Setting MPI resources

-The target and minimum number of MPI tasks (`ntasks` and `min_tasks`, respectively) are set automatically if the `cell_count` attribute in in the ocean model step is set to an approximate number of cells in the mesh.
+The target and minimum number of MPI tasks (`ntasks` and `min_tasks`, respectively) are set automatically if `ntasks` and `min_tasks` have not already been set explicitly.
+In such cases, a subclass of `OceanModelStep` must override the {py:meth}`polaris.ocean.model.OceanModelStep.compute_cell_count()` method to compute the number of cells in the mesh.
+Since it is typically not possible to read the cell count from a file during setup, this method may need to have a heuristic way of approximating the number of cells during setup (i.e. when the `at_setup` parameter is `True`.
+Then, it can return the exact number of cells at runtime (i.e. `at_setup == False`).
-Sometimes, the number of cells in the mesh is known at setup time (e.g. for regularly spaced planar meshes, where the number of cells is provided explicitly).
-Often, this is not possible and a more heuristic approach is needed to estimate the number of cells.
-The right approach will need to be determined on a test case by test case basis.